Explore FREE downloadable educational materials.

 There are two shingles vaccines licensed for use in the U.S.; Zostavax live attenuated vaccine by Merck and Shingrix a genetically engineered and adjuvanted recombinant vaccine by GlaxoSmithKline Biologicals.

 Zostavax live attenuated shingles vaccine, licensed in 2006, is a much more potent version of Varivax chickenpox vaccine containing 19,500 plaque forming units of Oka/Merck varicella zoster virus versus 1,350 plaque forming units in the chickenpox vaccine.
-According to the CDC, Zostavax vaccine reduced shingles by about half (51%) in adults 60 years and older.
+According to the CDC, Zostavax vaccine reduced shingles by about half (51 percent) in adults 60 years and older.

 Shingrix adjuvanted recombinant vaccine, licensed in 2017, is a two dose series vaccine administered intramuscularly (injected into muscle) and is a genetically engineered vaccine.
 Shingrix is reported to be over 90 percent effective, but no test is available to determine immunity to shingles and long-term vaccine effectiveness is unknown; Learn more about shingles vaccine…